 In 2010, Arnold married Melissa Bredenhof and they currently live in Westlock County, close to his childhood home in Neerlandia.
-Arnold and Melissa have three children Aliyah, Seeley, and Jillian.
+Arnold and Melissa have four children Aliyah, Seeley, Jillian, and Daniel.
 As a family, they continue to enjoy the outdoors, adding snowmobiling, hiking, and gardening to their list of favourite activities.
 They are active in their local church and Arnold continues to be a member of the Barrhead Fish and Game Association.

-As a member of the Official Opposition, Arnold Viersen is the Deputy Critic of Rural Affairs.
-He is passionate about advocating for the rights and concerns of rural families, farms and industries in Alberta and across Canada.
+As a member of the Official Opposition Arnold is passionate about advocating for the rights and concerns of rural families, farms and industries in Alberta and across Canada.
 Since 2015, MP Viersen has been a member of the Standing Committee on Indigenous and Northern Affairs.

 Arnold has actively fought against online sexual violence and human trafficking.
 On March 8, 2016, Arnold introduced Motion M-47 that instructed the Health Committee to examine the public health effects of the ease of access and viewing of online violent and degrading sexually explicit material on children, women, and men.
 Working across party lines, Arnold gained the support of the Conservative, Liberal, NDP, Bloc and Green parties and on December 8, 2016, Motion M-47 was unanimously adopted by the House of Commons.
 During the spring of 2017, the Health Committee studied the topic of Motion M-47 and tabled a report in the House of Commons on June 9, 2017.